 CUSP Program

-IERCD has partnered with the California Department of Food and Agriculture (CDFA) to administer drought relief grants through the California Small and Underserved Producer Program.
-These are reimbursement grants for expenses incurred as a result of drought.
-Through this program, direct relief funds will be available to support small and socially disadvantaged producers recovering from drought impacts, such as increased water costs and crop loss due to water availability.
+IERCD has partnered with the California Department of Food and Agriculture (CDFA) to administer extreme weather relief grants through the California Small and Underserved Producer Program.
+These are reimbursement grants for expenses incurred from 2017 onwards as a result of drought, flooding, heavy rain, pest quarantine, wildfire, heat waves, severe windstorms, & extreme cold.
+Through this program, direct relief funds will be available to support small and socially disadvantaged producers recovering from extreme climate related impacts, such as increased utility costs, crop loss, debris removal, pest quarantines measures, & equipment damage.

 Grant amounts range between $2,500-$20,000.